peterjiatong/Leetcode-Bilingual-Explanation/Solution/0134_Gas_Station.md

 Create two variables: `total` and `curr`, to keep track of the total amount of fuel that can be obtained during the journey and the total fuel that can be obtained from the last possible starting gas station, respectively.

-When the total amount of fuel `total` becomes negative, it's impossible to have a valid solution.
+When the total amount of fuel `total` becomes negative after iterating all stations, it's impossible to have a valid solution.

-According to the question, if a solution exists, it is **guaranteed** to be **unique.** So, the first possible solution that can be found based on `curr` when `total` >0 will be the valid one.
+According to the question, if a solution exists, it is **guaranteed** to be **unique.** So, the first possible solution that can be found based on `curr` when `total > 0` will be the valid one.

 Iterate through all the gas stations, and when `curr` becomes negative, set the next gas station as the possible starting station and reset `curr`.